VaclavDedik/jboss-seam/examples/jpa/readme.txt

   * Start Tomcat
   * Access the app at http://localhost:8080/jboss-seam-jpa/

-Glassfish:
+GlassFish:
-  * Install Glassfish V2
+  * Install GlassFish V2
   * ant glassfish
-  * Start GlassFish
+  * Start GlassFish and the Embedded Derby Database
   * Load the admin console http://localhost:4848/
-  * Deploy dist-glassfish/jboss-seam-jpa.war as Web App
+  * Deploy dist-glassfish/jboss-seam-jpa.war in the admin console (Applications > Web Applications) or using the command $GLASSFISH_HOME/bin/asadmin deploy dist-glassfish/jboss-seam-jpa.war
   * Access the app at http://localhost:8080/jboss-seam-jpa/

 NOTES FOR GLASSFISH USERS:
-  In order for the app to work out of the box with Glassfish, we have used the Derby (i.e., Java DB) database in Glassfish.
-However, we strongly recommend you to use a non-Derby data source (e.g., HSQL is a much better embeded DB) if possible.
-The WEB/classes/GlassfishDerbyDialect.class is a special hack to get around a Derby bug in Glassfish TM.
-You must use it as your Hibernate dialect if you use Derby with Glassfish.
+  In order for the app to work out of the box with GlassFish, we have used the Derby (i.e., Java DB) database in GlassFish.
+The included WEB-INF/classes/GlassfishDerbyDialect.class is a special hack to get around a Derby bug in GlassFish V2.
+You must use it as your Hibernate dialect if you use Derby with GlassFish.

+  However, we strongly recommend you to use a non-Derby data source if possible (for example, HSQL is a much better embedded DB).